nschyns/nschyns.github.io/_posts/2023-10-3-Introduction.md

 ![AP Join]({{ site.baseurl }}/images/ap-join.png)

 Therefore, to accomplish this task, you will need to do the following :
+1. Create an SVI on the switch for VLAN 100 (random VLAN number, another can be used) and assign an IP address.
+Example : 192.168.10.254
-1. Create a DHCP pool for your managment VLAN (VLAN used for the access points, choose any VLAN)
+2. Create a DHCP pool for your this network
-2. In this DHCP pool, you will need to configure the option 43.
+3. In this DHCP pool, you will need to configure the option 43.
 This will be used by the AP to learn the IP address of the WLC.
 [How do I calculate option 43 ?](#option-43)
-3. Once done, configure the switchport interface as a trunk interface and configure the native VLAN on this trunk to be the management VLAN.
+4. Once done, configure the switchport interface as a trunk interface and configure the native VLAN on this trunk to be the VLAN created above.
 This will allow the AP to request a DHCP address in the pool configured earlier.
-4. Once the AP got an IP address, check that you can ping the WLC and that the AP learned the IP address of the controller.
+5. Once the AP got an IP address (`#show ip interface brief`), check that you can ping the WLC and that the AP learned the IP address of the controller.
 Use the command `show capwap client rcb` on the AP to see if it learned the IP address of the WLC.

 #### Option 43